 Description of the topic (what) Even If the SE(C)AP is an important tool to set the roadmap for the energy transition and climate resilience, there is a clear implementation gap that is linked to the lack of knowledge on technical/financial viability and the most suitable business model of sustainable energy projects.
-Choosing appropriate organisation, partnership and/or business model for implementation of actions could affect the economy/feasibility of energy actions and their implementation.
-A business model describes the rationale of how an organization creates, delivers, and captures value.
-This topic aims to increase trainee's knowledge on key financial ratios and on proven successful forms of partnerships and business models for bankable energy projects.
-It will address factors that influence bankability of projects implementation, demonstrating successful forms of partnerships and business models.
-ENERGee Watch Partner Expertise Examples from technical and feasibility assessment of sustainable energy projects in Cyprus will be demonstrated.
+Choosing appropriate organisation, partnership and/or business model for implementation of actions could affect the economy/feasibility of energy actions and their implehow an organization creates, delivers, and captures value.
+This topic aims to increase trainee's knowledge on key financial ratios and on proven successful forms of partnerships and business models for bankable energy projects It will address factors that influence bankability of projects implementation, demonstrating successful forms of part- Examples from technical and feasibility assessment of sustainable energy projects in Cyprus will be demonstrated.
 These are related to energy efficient street lighting projects and energy renovation of public buildings.
-Topic 5 Sustainable business models and financial feasibility analysis
+Link(s) with other courses This course is somewhat linked to the Course "Data Collection".